maswiebe/maswiebe.github.io/assets/atwood/atwood_comment.md

 However, for five of six outcomes, the coefficients continue to change after the vaccine was introduced in 1963.
 For example, in Panel (c), the coefficients for log income follow a rough positive trend from 1948 to 1980.
 This is inconsistent with a treatment effect of the vaccine, since there is no change in vaccine exposure between successive cohorts after 1963.
-That is, while the 1965 cohort benefits more from the vaccine than the 1955 cohort (because it is more likely that the former obtains immunity from the vaccine and avoids the health costs of measles), there is no such difference between the 1975 and 1965 cohorts.[^12]
+That is, while the 1965 cohort benefits more from the vaccine than the 1955 cohort (because it is more likely that the former obtains immunity from the vaccine and avoids the health costs of measles), there is no such difference between the 1975 and 1965 cohorts.[^11]
-Hence, the evidence in Atwood (2022) appears to reflect differential trends across states, rather than the effect of the measles vaccine.[^13]
+Hence, the evidence in Atwood (2022) appears to reflect differential trends across states, rather than the effect of the measles vaccine.[^12]

-Figure 1: Cohort event study
 ![](https://michaelwiebe.com/assets/atwood/fig1.png){:width="100%"}

 # Conclusion